datalad-handbook/book/docs/basics/101-145-containersrun.rst

    :workdir: dl-101/DataLad-101/midterm_project
    :realcommand: echo "datalad containers-run -m "rerun analysis in container" --container-name python datalad rerun $(git rev-parse HEAD~3)" && datalad containers-run -m "rerun analysis in container" --container-name python datalad rerun $(git rev-parse HEAD~3)

-Note: The ``--container-name`` flag is optional at this point.
-Only if your dataset contains more than one container, you will *need* to specify the name of the container you want to use in your command.
+Note that at this point, the ``--container-name`` flag is *optional* because there is only a single container registered to the dataset.
+But if your dataset contains more than one container you will *need* to specify the name of the container you want to use in your command.
 The complete command's structure looks like this::

    $ datalad containers-run --name <containername> [--input ...] [--output ...] <COMMAND>